Aji Pangeran Tumenggung Pranoto International Airport: Composition

 The airport covers an area of 470 ha.
-The airport has 4 boarding gates, with four jet bridge gates.
+The airport has four boarding gates, with four jet bridge gates.
 All jet bridges are capable of handling the Airbus A320.

 The airport has one runway, which is 2250 m in length and 45 m wide.
 The runway can accommodate 27 aircraft movements an hour.

 The runway is planned to be lengthened to 3,000 m in the future to accommodate wide-body aircraft such as the Airbus A330, Boeing 747, Boeing 767, and Boeing 777.
 To create better aviation services, civil engineering students of Mulawarman University suggested the government to upgrade the runway so that it is 3405 m in length and 58 m wide.
 The airport has a total capacity of 1.5 million passengers annually and terminal has an area of 16468 m2.

 Future development

-In 2018, Ahmad Wicaksono (University of Tokyo), Aviantara Wahyu Nugraha (University of Brawijaya) et al., expected significant passenger growth in Samarinda International Airport, it will serve over 9 million passengers in 2023 - 6 times the airport capacity in 2018, suggested the government to upgrade North Samarinda Road (Jalan Poros) to make sure people can get to the airport easily and quickly.
+In 2018, Ahmad Wicaksono (University of Tokyo), Aviantara Wahyu Nugraha (University of Brawijaya) et al., expected significant passenger growth in Samarinda International Airport, it will serve over nine million passengers in 2023 - six times the airport's capacity in 2018, suggested the government to upgrade North Samarinda Road (Jalan Poros) to make sure people can get to the airport easily and quickly.
 According to Muhammadiyah University West Sumatra journal, the government should develop full-fledged passenger services and an extensive retail and dining offerings in SRIA to fully meet passenger demand.

 In June 2019, the airport authority unveiled plans to develop the airport.
 The main focus is to improve the overall capacity and aircraft handling ability of the airport.

 Apron facilities will be upgraded, so they can handle 22 Boeing aircraft.
 According to Gajah Mada University research, the upgrade was simply a must as the current apron will operate beyond its capacity in 2025.

 The airport authority also plans to build a new passenger terminal (completion 2023), with an area measuring 120000 m2.
 Additional cargo terminal, 133895 m2 cargo facilities and 68000 m2 aircraft maintenance facilities will be built as well.
-The project began in 2020, cost US$22.7 million and expected to be completed in 2023.
+The project began in 2020, cost US$22.7 million and was expected to be completed in 2023.

 It will enable the airport to cater for Samarinda and new Indonesian capital's air traffic demand, also to serve passengers from North Balikpapan to Bontang in 2045.
 Combined with the new apron facilities, it is estimated that the airport would be able to meet forecast annual passenger throughput of about 20 million.

-In 2020, two architectural students have released their design for the airport's new terminal, Fitria Wulan Sari, et al. (Yogyakarta University of Technology) and Prita Eriani Putri et al. (Diponegoro University).
+In 2020, two architectural students released their design for the airport's new terminal, Fitria Wulan Sari, et al. (Yogyakarta University of Technology) and Prita Eriani Putri et al. (Diponegoro University).
 The new passenger terminal project is one of Indonesia core projects in 2022 (Prioritas RKP 2022).

 In July 2021, Samarinda Government announced their ground transport plan, there will be an enhancements to road networks to connect services between Samarinda/East Kalimantan (Balikpapan, Bontang) and Samarinda International Airport.